gabonator/LA104/readme.md

       - test10_i2c_direct - again with core library files to configure I2C transceiver to interface with BMP180 (BMP085) barometric pressure sensor.
 After merging this support code into host app, test11_i2c_api was made
       - test12_uart_api - after adding support code to host, this is the api test for UART on pins P1 & P2 (no other pins support HW uart on LA104)
       - test16_cc1101 - CC1101 transceiver sniffing Oregon scientific weather station sensors
-    - apps_arduino - demonstration how to use arduino libraries in LA104
       - test11_i2c_api - interfacing BMP180 (BMP085) arduino library with I2C api calls
       - test14_apds9960 - again I2C communication with APDS9960 color sensor / gesture recognizer.
 This time with original sparkfun arduino library and sample code without almost any changes.
 Showing how to run your arduino code directly on LA104
-    - apps - some applications worth trying
       - test4_snake - just snake game, not easy to control with the rotating encoders
       - test7_pwm_app - gui application for controlling PWM outputs, great tool for playing with RGB leds
       - test13_mp3 - mp3 player gui application, works with MD_YX5300 module
       - test15_charmap - shows ASCII character table used by OS
-    - hybrid - run any application as OSX native app for debugging and designing layouts
-  - this list wasn't updated for longer time

 ![Hybrid app on mac OSX](resources/hybridmp3.png)